Immunity to Marketing

 Touchpoints are those places where your audiences come into contact with your organization in any form (such as your brand/story)– where they touch.
 Touchpoints are avenues for your audiences to learn about your position and your brand/story; to be educated, inspired or reassured by your organization.
 In fact, touchpoints, by definition, are the only way an audience can learn about your brand/story.

 A touchpoint can be something obvious such as an ad, your website or a tradeshow booth.
-But these places where you and your audiences touch can also be more subtle – for example, an invoice, the packaging of the disposable portion of your product, the instruction manual or even a casual conversation with a salesperson on the floor of a trade show.
+But these places where you and your audiences touch can also be more subtle – for example, an invoice, the packaging of the disposable portion of your product, the instruction manual, a casual conversation with a salesperson on the floor of a trade show or even wearing custom lapel pins.
 All are touchpoints.

 Each of your organization’s touchpoints conveys a message, however subtle, about your organization and your brand/story.
 Thus, each is an opportunity to influence your audiences.

 Touchpoints can be divided into five basic categories.
 Together these are known as the Ladder of Lead Generation:

 Since each and every touchpoint is an opportunity to influence your audiences, to be successful your brand/story (which articulates your position), must be expressed consistently across all of them.
 In other words, all of your messaging as well as your visual appearance must be consistent and clearly related – otherwise you risk confusing your audiences.
 Without consistency, you’ll lose out on the cumulative effect that occurs as touchpoints reinforce each other, combining to shape your desired image in the minds of your audiences.

 You may have noticed that we have been using the word audiences (plural) rather than audience (singular).
 We say audiences because you actually have many different types of audiences besides your customers.
 And they all are bombarded by marketing messages, from you and your competitors.